stanmaz/BBOalert/README.md

    - Firefox : https://addons.mozilla.org/en-US/firefox/addon/bboalert/versions

-After you start BBO, the screen should look like this (note additional buttons at top/left) :
+After you start BBO, the screen should look like this (note red/blue panel at the right) :

 ![](./images/BBOalertOK.png)